Hecatron/grbd.github.io/content/posts/code/gtksharp.5.theming.md

 ### Selecting a theme

-In order to load in a theme with gtksharp / gtk3 we can use something similar to the below
+In order to load in a theme with GtkSharp / gtk3 we can use something similar to the below

 **For C#**